kshitijrajsharma/horizournal/src/content/pages/about.md

 ![lovies](/posts/cats-dogs.png)

-Thank you for visiting my blog.
-I hope to learn , be better than I was yesterday !
+Thank you for visiting my blog. **I hope to learn & be better than I was yesterday !**